HR Glossary > Job Description

 What is a Job Description?

 A job description(JD) is an informative report that describes the duties, tasks, scope, and responsibilities of a particular job listing.
-It also includes the required qualifications, skills, and competencies a candidate needs to have in order to apply for the job.
+It also includes the required qualifications, skills, and competencies a candidate needs to have to apply for the job.
 A good job description is one that provides a complete outline of what is expected from the job.
 It helps both the employers and the candidates in a successful hiring and onboarding process.

 Here is an example of a JD for ‘Android Developer’